 Carthay Circle (Buena Vista Street) $$$ – This Fine/Signature, Table Service, Unique/Themed restaurant offers dining on the second floor of a Unique/Themed building evoking the Golden Age of romantic and glamorous Hollywood.
 Fascinating historical photos; most glamorous restroom at the resort.
 Indoor and outdoor seating available.
 Lunch and dinner, with wine, beer and mixed drinks.
-Reservations HIGHLY recommended.
-Favorite healthy meal: Skuna Bay Salmon.
+Reservations HIGHLY recommended (mostly required).
+My latest favorite healthy meal: Chilled Soba Salad.

 Trivia: The building represents the architecture and details of the historic Carthay Circle Theater, where Snow White and the Seven Dwarfs premiered in 1937.
 A free tour of the Carthay Circle building is offered every day at 10:30 am.
-(I did this tour on the Monday after Thanksgiving.
-Three of us were on the tour and it was really fascinating.
+(I've done this tour twice.
+One time three people were on the tour and the other time four.
+It is really cool to learn about the history that inspired the building, and the cast member points out lots of cool features that reference either the Snow White movie or Walt Disney's early career.
 Lots of good trivia to amaze your Disney friends--and bore the others.)